-This chapter discusses the data analysis and results for the proton and electron scattering experiments performed in this master thesis.
-The first part examines the proton scattering experiments at 92 Zr and 94 Mo.
+This chapter describes the data analysis and results for the proton and electron scattering experiments discussed in this master thesis.
+The first part examines the proton scattering experiments at 92Zr and 94Mo.
 Both experiments were carried out at the iThemba LABS facility located in South Africa using the high-resolution K600 spectrometer.
-The second part has its focus on the electron scattering experiment at 92 Zr which was performed at the S-DALINAC using the Lintott Spectrometer.
+The second part describes the electron scattering experiment at 92Zr which was performed at the S-DALINAC using the Lintott Spectrometer.
 The investigations and conclusions of the following chapters are based on the results obtained in this chapter.
-In addition the electron scattering data of Ref.
-[Kuh05] are used in chapter 5.
-The electron scattering data are reevaluated in the framework of this thesis, due to a mistaken data analysis in Ref.
-[Kuh05].
+In addition electron scattering data on 94Mo described in Ref.
+[Kuh05] are reanalyzed.